 Focus on developing analytical and critical skills, research training, personal communication skills and effective team-working

 Prepare for a variety of careers including a leader of innovative teams, an entrepreneur in a technology-driven organisation, academic researcher or lecturer

 Authentic mastery - being able to apply these methods, tools and techniques in a real scenario - is at the heart of much of the teaching and assessment.
 There is a strong emphasis on research training, development of personal communication skills, team-working and presentation which gives you an excellent basis to pursue a variety of careers across all sectors, academic research or teaching.

 Course units details

-You must complete a satisfactory dissertation to be awarded your MSc.
-A list of dissertation topic areas will be presented to you toward the end of the first term: dissertation topics reflect the diverse interests and expertise of research-active academics who teach on the IME MSc Programme and other research and teaching staff in the Manchester Institute of Innovation Research (MIoIR) and Manchester Enterprise Centre (MEC).
-Sometimes there are opportunities to undertake dissertations related to on-going research projects or in collaboration with industry.
+Over the summer period, you will carry out your Research Dissertation.
+A list of dissertation topic areas will be presented to you toward the end of Semester 1.
+Dissertation topics reflect the diverse interests and expertise of research-active academics who teach on the MSc Innovation Management and Entrepreneurship course and other research and teaching staff in the Manchester Institute of Innovation Research (MIoIR) and Masood Enterprise Centre (MEC).
+There are limited opportunities to undertake a dissertation related to on-going research projects or in collaboration with industry.